 Today, a four mile stretch of track between Brookfield and Laclede remains in place and is primarily used for

-surplus railroad cars along what is now the Burlington Northern Santa Fe Railroad which instead of running west
+surplus railroad cars along what is now the Burlington Northern Santa Fe Railroad which instead of running

-the Burlington Northern Santa Fe Railroad .
+today by the Burlington Northern Santa Fe Railroad .